 The name Shortcross came from the Gaelic for Crossgar, ‘An Chrois Ghearr’, meaning ‘the short cross’.
 The name (and symbol) had history and heritage naturally associated with it.
 For David and Fiona, it also subtly referenced the location of their distillery.

 The enrichment columns each house seven individual bubble plates that enables them to set various levels of reflux during the distillation process, creating a smooth and aromatic spirit.
+There are now a few distilleries with similar added columns, but few have two of them with as many plates that are used (or “activated” as some say) during the process.
 It also future proofs the operation as it allows them to create varying spirits, harnessing the stills in various ways.

 What about the gin you ask?
 Aspiring to create something unique and which was reminiscent of the surrounding forests and gardens at Rademon Estate, David and Fiona foraged wild clover from local sources.
 The gin also includes elderflowers and elderberries, which combine to create both uplifting floral notes and smooth sweet flavours, whilst the homegrown green apples contribute fresh aromas and lively sweet notes.